 A landmark High Court decision has set a significant legal precedent.
-Victims of rape and of other traumatic events who suffer psychological illness may be able to sue for compensation many years later.
+Victims of rape and other traumatic events who suffer psychological illness may be able to sue for compensation many years later.

 Rights, Responsibilities and Respect.